Luquenje/Golang-API-Assesment/README.md

 # Use Instructions

-## This program assumes that Go and PostgreSQL have already been installed on the device.
+### This program assumes that Go and PostgreSQL have already been installed on the device.

+1. Open and run PostgreSQL on your local machine
+2. Go to the .env file and change the POSTGRESQL_CONNECTION_STRING to mach your database specifications.
+The most notable one is your database password.
+I will be using the default user and dbname which is postgres.
+3. Open the command line in the project folder and run **make get** to get the packages used in this project.
+4. Run **make run** in the command line to run the server.
+5. Run **make test** in the command line to run the unit tests.

 # Packages Used

-## 1. mux - github.com/gorilla/mux
+### 1. mux - github.com/gorilla/mux

 HTTP router and URL matcher

-## 2. postgresql - github.com/lib/pq
+### 2. postgresql - github.com/lib/pq

 Database of choice for this assesment

-## 3. godotenv - github.com/joho/godotenv
+### 3. godotenv - github.com/joho/godotenv

 Create and access environment variables in a .env file